 Due to the varied landscape numerous different habitats have been created which support many different creatures.

 Several threatened species survive here from the diminutive rock wren to one of New Zealand's largest birds - the great spotted kiwi.
 The park is home to our largest cave spider and the smallest of our giant weta - a flightless insect a bit like a grasshopper.

 20 species of carnivorous land snail (Powelliphanta) live in the park; they can sometimes be seen near limestone outcrops though they tend to only come out from hiding on damp nights to feed on native worms that can grow up to a metre long.

-This is a magical location - to the west are tidal bays and inlets and towering limestone bluffs, and to the east the forested ranges of Kahurangi National Park.
-Take your binoculars - this is a great place to see wetland birds like the Australasian bitterns/matuku and fernbirds/mātā.
+This is a magical location – to the west are tidal bays and inlets and towering limestone bluffs, and to the east the forested ranges of Kahurangi National Park.
+Take your binoculars as it's a great place to see wetland birds like the Australasian bitterns/matuku-hūrepo and fernbirds/mātā.

 Lord of the Rings

 Kuhurangi National Park was a location for Dimrill Dale and the outcrop south of Rivendell in the Lord of the Rings film trilogy.